67P/Churyumov–Gerasimenko: 2015 perihelion

 As of September 2014, Churyumov–Gerasimenko's nucleus had an apparent magnitude of roughly 20.
 It came to perihelion on 13 August 2015.
 From December 2014 until September 2015, it had an elongation less than 45 degrees from the Sun.
 On 10 February 2015, it went through solar conjunction when it was 5 degrees from the Sun and was 3.3 AU from Earth.
 It crossed the celestial equator on 5 May 2015 and became easiest to see from the Northern Hemisphere.
 Even right after perihelion when it was in the constellation of Gemini, it only brightened to about apparent magnitude 12, and required a telescope to be seen.
 As of July 2016, the comet had a total magnitude of about 20.

+2021 perihelion

+The 2021 apparition marked the closest approach to Earth since 1982.
+The comet reached perihelion on 2 November 2021 and the closest approach to Earth was on November 12, 2021, at 00:50 UTC, at a distance of 38 million miles (61 million km).
+The comet brightened to an apparent magnitude of 9, meaning it was visible with amateur telescopes.
+Two outbursts were observed during the apparition, on 2021 October 29.940 and November 17.864 UTC, −3.12 days and +15.81 days, respectively, from the perihelion date.
+During the first outburst the comet brightened by 0.26 ± 0.03 mag in the outburst, with a 27% increase in the effective geometric cross-section and total outburst dust mass of 5.3×10^5 kg.
+The second outburst caused a brightening of 0.49 ± 0.08 mag with effective geometric cross-section and total outburst dust mass 2.5 times larger than the first event.